Gabrieltgaldino/NRG_QT/docs/source/Tutorial.rst

        :width: 300px
        :align: center

-Running FDA-approved-drugs Ligand-set on Eph4
+Running FDA-approved-drugs Ligand-set on Eph4 (this can take up 30min in certain laptops)
 ------------

 In the Plugin interface, click on the button 'NRGdock' on the left corner of the plugin.
 Click on the tab 'Settings'.